Multi-Objective Genetic Algorithm for Multi-View Feature Selection: Experiments and results

 \subsubsection{Multi-view Synthetic Dataset}

 We synthesized 2-class and multiclass multi-view classification problems extending the single-view synthesis framework in~\cite{kvrivzek2007improving}.
 The multi-view datasets consist of five views (or feature groups) each, where two of the feature groups have discriminative power, and the other three groups are different types of noise that are added to evaluate the effectiveness of the proposed approach for filtering irrelevant feature groups.
 The data is structured in such a way that it is challenging for feature-ranking or greedy feature selection methods to find an optimal feature subset.
-The informative features of the samples in each group with discriminative power, $\mathcal{M} =\{\mathcal{A},\mathcal{B}\}$, for binary and multi-class classification have the same covariance matrix $\Sigma^{\mathcal{M}}$ but with different means $\mu^{\mathcal{M}}$, and the classes are normally distributed.